GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         [default is **%.12g**].
-To give some columns a separate format, supply one or more comma-separated *cols*:*format* specifications, where *cols* can be specific columns (e.g., 5 for 6th since 0 is the first) or a range of columns (e.g.,3-7).
+To give some columns a separate format, supply one or more comma-separated *cols*:*format* specifications, where *cols* can be specific columns (e.g., 5 for 6th since 0 is the first) or a range of columns (e.g., 3-7).
         The last specification without column information will override the format for all other columns.
-        Alternatively, you canlist N space-separated formats and these apply to the first N columns.
+        Alternatively, you can list N space-separated formats and these apply to the first N columns.

         The printf syntax is ``%[minimum width].[precision]type``,
         where **type** may be **f**, **e**, **E**, **g** or **G**.
         The default is ``%.12g``, i.e. no minimum width and 12 digit precision.

         See table below for examples.
-Input is pi (3.14159265359).
+Input is π (3.14159265359).

         ======   =============
         Format   Output